Skip to main content

 label: User Lookup Dashboard

-• Links will add external link to a templated URL into the drill menu
+• Links will add an external link to a templated URL into the drill menu

 • Omni expects unquoted text, and any field references using ${}